 THE PSYCHOLOGICAL MODEL OF THE SOURCES OF NEGATIVITY

 Here are three typical examples from my daily therapeutic practice.
 A woman was raped by her father, and we all know that rape may produce one of the worst traumas ever, especially if it was done by a parent.
 The traumatic model that this person built up through her experience was a frozen conglomerate of fear, rage, and hatred, together with attitudes that there is no love, that all men are chauvinist pigs, that life on this planet is revolting, and that any God who allows such things to happen either doesn’t exist or must be completely insane.
 Together with the avenger identity, the negative beliefs about God become a trigger for creating a lower astral connection.
 After this experience, the woman felt unstable, threatened, and completely unprotected, but the negative attitude toward God created resistance to the spiritual world as a possible source of protection and security.
-Traumatized persons search for any kind of protection, but as they have turned their back on God, someone else steps up to the stage, ready to provide all the “help” needed.
+Traumatized persons search for any kind of protection, but as they have turned their backs on God, someone else steps up to the stage, ready to provide all the help needed.
 This someone is the personified collective negative force which we, for lack of a more adequate and equally simple term, usually call the Devil.
 This force offered protection to the girl in the form of certain abilities (powers) and personality characteristics, which would enable her to protect herself from all similar unpleasant situations in the future.

 These examples show that lower astral connections created after traumatic experiences (either in the current or past life) manifest as subtle urges for immoral or excessive behavior or as strange and unwanted outer influences over which we seem to have little or no control.
 Even though lower astral influences do not necessarily manifest in criminal or promiscuous behavior, such behavior certainly indicates the existence of these connections.
 Only when active do they directly influence our daily reactions and activities, so we tend to identify with their negative characteristics and consciously commit negative acts, justifying them in various ways.
 However, if they are suppressed in the subconscious but still present, lower astral connections can be manifested in a far subtler manner.
-While a criminal may express them through a whole range of destructive activities such as stealing, blackmail, or violence, in spiritually oriented people, the existence of lower astral connections will be indicated, for example, by the inability to quit smoking or drinking coffee, to stop gossiping or judging others.
+While a criminal may express themselves through a whole range of destructive activities, such as stealing, blackmail, or violence, in spiritually oriented people, the existence of lower astral connections will be indicated, for example, by the inability to quit smoking or drinking coffee, or to stop gossiping or judging others.
 In Croatia, there is even a saying that small children should not drink coffee because if they do, they will “grow a tail.”
 That is, connections with lower astral realms sometimes actually look exactly like tails…

 So, lower astral connections inherited from past lives can become active when triggered by some traumatic experience or if illuminated by higher consciousness and spiritual energies.
 What happens if we create or activate these connections through trauma is well known – we usually follow some kind of destructive life path.
 But let’s analyze what happens when spiritual aspirants activate them through meditation and advanced levels of integration.